simmundi/soc-struct/documentation/data_model/index.md

 ## Versions of the data model

 The data model evolves with needs of dependent projects and the availability of resources.
-The git repository of the board project represents only the latest version, but since structures generated with the older versions can exist and still be used somewhere, all the release versions are described in separate, parallel documents:
+The git repository of the engineIo project represents only the latest version, but since structures generated with the older versions can exist and still be used somewhere, all the release versions are described in separate, parallel documents: